 For ideas on how to start marketing your real estate business, check out our guide 50 Real Estate Marketing Ideas The Pros Use.

-How Can New Agents Boost Their Income?
+How Can New Agents Maximize Income?

 As we explained above, new agents face a certain “chicken and egg” problem: Without a network of past clients to give you referrals, it’s tough to make new sales.
 Without new sales, however, it’s impossible to build a network.